Mboukhal/RaspberryGate/README.md

 - **Main Logs**: The main logs are located in `/var/log/gate/gate.log`.
 They include details about user ID validation, error logs, and other relevant information.

-Feel free to explore the repository and make any necessary changes to adapt RaspberryGate to your specific requirements.
+Feel free to explore the repository and make any necessary changes to adapt RaspberryGate to the specific requirements of the 1337 School.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)